-- The “Producing Cruelty” Sub-Index assesses countries based on the number of farm animals slaughtered each year for food within those countries, whilst acknowledging that animals are treated and protected differently in each country (“P”).
+- The “Producing Cruelty” Sub-Index assesses countries based on the number of farmed animals slaughtered each year for food within those countries, whilst acknowledging that animals are treated and protected differently in each country (“P”)

-- The “Consuming Cruelty” Sub-Index assesses countries based on their consumption of farm animals by combining the ratio of plant-based protein to farm animal protein consumed with the number of animals consumed, in each country on a per capita basis (“C”).
+- The “Consuming Cruelty” Sub-Index assesses countries based on their consumption of farmed animals by combining the ratio of plant-based protein to farmed animal protein consumed with the number of animals consumed in each country on a per capita basis (“C”)

-The fifty countries selected for the VACI (the largest livestock producing countries) were ranked against each of the categories above.
+The 50 countries selected for the VACI (among the largest livestock producing countries) were ranked against each of the categories above.
 The countries were then given an overall VACI ranking.
 Equal weights were used for each of the three categories.
-The formula used to estimate the overall “Index Score” for each country is as follows:
+The formula used to calculate the overall “Index Score” for each country is as follows:

 “Index Score” = TP/H + TC/H + S.

 - H = the size of the human population of the relevant country.

 - TP (or total production cruelty) = the total number of farmed animals slaughtered for food,1 multiplied by a weighting factor that was derived from the overall performance score for each country under the Animal Protection Index (L).2 Accordingly, TP = K x L.